roblatour/OMVBackup/README.md

 # OMVBackup

 ## Purpose
-Make it easier to back up and restore a bootable drive with Linux and Open Media Vault (OMV) installed.
+Make it very easy to back up and restore a bootable drive with Linux and Open Media Vault (OMV) installed.

-I created this shell to backup a 32GB USB thumb drive on which OMV and Linux are running.
-It was created with a goal of making the entire backup and restore process as simple as possible.
-There are other solutions for this, but this works well for me so I thought I'd share.

 ## Behaviour
 The backup process:
-- creates a image file which may be flashed to another like (or higher capacity) USB drive using a flashing tool such as Raspberry Pi Imager
+- creates an image file which may be flashed to another USB drive using a flashing tool such as Raspberry Pi Imager
 - optionally compresses the image file to save space
-- provides for uninterrupted direct and SSH access as well as access to OMV drives through out the backup and compress processes
+- provides uninterrupted direct, SSH, and OMV drives access through out the backup and compress processes
 - takes the OMV web interface offline and puts the OS drive in read only mode for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
-- rebooting is not needed before or after the process has run
+- no rebooting needed

 ## Testing results
 I've tested the shell on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
 The backup image was written to an OMV managed SSD drive.